Azure/azure-postgresql/samples/query-store/regressed-queries/README.md

 * Do you have proper indices?
 Perhaps a deployment caused an index to unintentionally drop or maybe application users are interested in your tables with a brand new perspective.
 Make sure to use [Intelligent Performance Index Advisor](https://docs.microsoft.com/en-us/azure/postgresql/concepts-performance-recommendations) to see if there are indices you can benefit from.
 * Has your data size or number of records drastically changed?
 Perhaps your baseline expectations should adjust to your new data size.
 Nonetheless, it's great to keep track of this.
 * Have the locks been at steady state or has there been any changes?
 Are there any significant differences?
 Locate the root cause to get that performance win!
 * What's the network latency?
 Have you run a 'select 1' to see what the network latency is?
-Perhaps it's not your database engine that is the issue.
+Perhapse it's not your database engine that is the issue.
 * Could you be running this query elsewhere?
 Is this a read-only query?
 May be you should route this query to a replica to improve overall workload performance.

 Well, there are quite a number of follow-up questions that can lead you to your next step.
 This is only one of the first possible steps in your detective work.
 Good luck and let us know how you improved this notebook!